sdsc/cluster-guide/quickstart/README.md

    *The hostnames are in the first column*

 You will not be able to use the ``rocks console`` command once the installation is done, but at that point you will be able to simply ``ssh`` into it.
-When an asterisk charater appears between all of the *()s* you may press the *f8* key to quit the GUI without interupting the installation.
+When an asterisk character appears between all of the *()s* you may press the *f8* key to quit the GUI without interrupting the installation.

 !["Exit insert-ethers with <F8>"](images/07_insert-ethers_devel-server_kickstart_sent.png?raw=true "Exit insert-ethers with <F8>")